-The -present study was conducted at CCS Haryana Agricultural University Regional Research Station, Uchani, Karnal during rabi 2018-19 and 2019-20.
+The present study was conducted at CCS Haryana Agricultural University Regional Research Station, Uchani, Karnal during rabi 2018-19 and 2019-20.
 The climate of the Karnal region is semi-arid tropical and sub-tropical characterized by hot and dry summer and cold winter.
-Agro-meteorological data for the of wheat season is provided provided in Figures Figure-1 and 2.
+Agro-meteorological data for the wheat season is provided in Figures 1 and 2.
 The experimental field soil was clay loam and near neutral with low organic carbon, low in available nitrogen, medium in available phosphorus and high in potassium.